What to Expect

 Our services are liturgical in form, using prayers, readings, and responses that have ancient roots.
 Participation is invited and the words are provided.
 The messages come from the Scriptures and will often be part of a theme or seasonal emphasis.
 The music is a mix of traditional, contemporary, and occasional reflective videos to draw hearts God-ward.
 The Lord’s Table (also called Communion or Eucharist) is observed most Sundays.
 In brief, services offer both Word and Sacrament, but many guests seem to notice most the warmth of the Lord’s presence and peace.

 Each Sunday there is a children’s homily and then children’s classes for children through age 5.
-We are longing for these classes to resume when restrictions are lifted, but for now children enjoy hearing about and seeing pictures of Rascal, a little stuffed character who is coming to know Christ.
+Children will enjoy hearing about and seeing pictures of Rascal, a little stuffed character who is coming to know Christ.

 The Lord's Table

 Also called Holy Communion or The Eucharist (that means “Thanksgiving”), all baptized and believers in Christ are welcome at his table.
 Got questions?
 Write us here.

 We are a group of sinners that join to worship Jesus because of his amazing grace and forgiveness.
 His blood, shed on the cross, paid our sin debt, and his resurrection from the dead demonstrated that he was indeed the Son of God and that his words were true.

 Every sermon seeks to draw our hearts further into Christ and his redeeming work in creation.
 While each one conveys helpful information, our prayer is that God, by his Spirit, will do a transformational work in us all.
 Here are sermons you can sample.

 The King and His Kingdom